 The Most Remote Predator Conservancy in Africa

 The Savute region is situated in the wild and remote western area of the Chobe National Park and is one of Africa's best-known big game-viewing areas.
 Savute is made famous as a luxury Africa safari destination by its predators, especially its large lion, wild dog and spotted hyena populations.
 The game-viewing experience can be exceptional, and with both day and night drives on offer this is an area not to be missed.
 The woodland areas are the ideal habitat for large antelope and buffalo, while the permanent waterholes attract elephants all year-round.
-The waters of the central Savuti Channel attract all kinds of animals and birds, which feeds the Savute Marsh, a ghostly landscape of dust and dead trees teeming with all kinds of wildlife, followed by large prides of lion and hyaena.
+The waters of the central Savuti Channel attract all kinds of animals and birds, which feeds the Savute Marsh, a ghostly landscape of dust and dead trees teeming with all kinds of wildlife, followed by large prides of lion and hyena.

-A Year-Round Superb Wildlife Safari Destination
+A Year-Round Superb Wildlife Safari Tour Destination

 The Savute region is known for its superb game viewing during both the wet and dry season.
 The wet season (November-March), sees thousands of zebras, young antelope and vast herds of elephants migrate south from the Linyanti area to feed on the abundant grazing.
 All the pans and waterholes fill with water, which remain wet long into the dry season, keeping animals in the area.
 In the dry season (May to October) most of the water pans dry up, but artificial waterholes at most camps sustain elephants and other animals during this time.
 Game viewing during winter is extremely rewarding if you do not venture far from the waterholes.
 During this time, prey is most vulnerable of being hunted by predators, making for dramatic game viewing experiences.
+Experience superb luxury and wildlife all year-round.

-Predators & Prey Flourish at The Savute Marsh
+African Wildlife Predators & Prey Flourish at The Savute Marsh

 Nowhere else in Africa will you witness such dramatic interactions between predators and prey as at the Savute Marsh.
-Also, the Savute Channel does not even have to be flowing for a memorable wildlife experience.
+Also, the Savute Channel does not even have to be flowing for a memorable African safari wildlife experience.
 Large concentrations of game flourish in this area and large herds of antelope mean that predators will always be close by.
 Here, where every species must adapt to the harsh and ever-changing circumstances, the once-legendary Marsh lion pride had mastered the skill of hunting elephants under the cover of darkness.
 There are still many prides of lion that call this region home and the Savute is still one of the best areas to see Africa’s big cats (lion, leopard and cheetah) as well as spotted hyaena and birds of prey.

 The Largest Green Season Zebra Migration in Africa